grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 AB2 and I swap roles; I do the talking for a bit while she has a look at the terns.
-To our surprise, the Dixons then arrive, having successfully deposited the stray lamb back in a field (it isn't clear which).
+To our surprise, the Dixons then arrive, having successfully deposited the stray lamb back in a field.

 The Dixons proceed to have an identical conversation with the warden, which, for everyone other than them, is completely hilarious.
 Eventually we